 Third, pick the one that solves your biggest current bottleneck.
 That's the tool to focus on first.
 (If you can't tell which bottleneck is biggest, that's a sign you need a fresh set of eyes on the operation.)

 Fifth, when you are ready for a second tool, choose one that connects to the first.
 If your first tool is draft writing, your second might be editing or fact-checking.
-They work together — and the connection between them is where most of the leverage hides.
+Connect them only when the handoff removes a measured gap without obscuring review or adding unnecessary correction work.
+This is the same sequencing logic behind a practical 90-day AI roadmap.

 The Right Starting Question